 who provides a Credit Service which relates to credit secured or to be secured by real property owned or to be owned by the person to whom the Credit Service is provided.

+National Credit Code has the meaning given to it in the NCCP Act.

 NCCP Act means the National Consumer Credit Protection Act 2009 (Cth).

-National Credit Code has the meaning given to it in the NCCP Act.

 Other Mortgagee means a mortgagee who is not a Subscriber and does not have a Representative.

+Owners Corporation has the meaning given to it in the Subdivision Act 1988.

 Participation Agreement has the meaning given to it in the ECNL.